Customer experience has been a buzzword for quite some time.

 In its simplest form, it refers to the digital experience you provide your customers with.
 It's got to do with how they interact with your product, customer service, and website—from the consideration phase straight through to checkout and sales.

 Businesses that have worked on improving their customer experience are seeing impressive results.
-So much so that they’ve seen an improvement in:
+So much so that:

-- Basket size (items sold in a single purchase) increased by 23%
+- 23% of respondents saw a basket size (items sold in a single purchase) increase

 Tracking customer experience isn’t a guessing game; you need a customer experience analytics tool to gain the information you need in real-time.